Oneing.... Prayer and Unlearning

 Oneing, divinization, participation, are ideas that point us to the truth that our real self, our deepest reality, is our dwelling in God and God dwelling in us.

-To understand this, to live this, means unlearning much - though, again, certainly not all - of what we have been taught by religion and by life.
+To understand this, to live this, means unlearning much of what we have been taught by religion and by life.